FlorianBetin/FlorianBetin/README.md

 ##  :boom: Welcome on my junior github profile, I'm Florian Bétin :boom:

 After several years as a content producer and artist team director, I've decided to aquire more technical knowledge to boost my career!
-That's why I'm currently training at the Wild Code School to become a FullStack Web Developer, even though I feel like I prefer Back-end :heartpulse:.
+That's why I'm currently training at the Wild Code School to become a FullStack Web Developer, even though I feel like I prefer Back-end 💗

 ### 🤔 I’m currently learning these languages:
 -HTML